1. Coronet Peak is home to Night Ski

 The Remarkables has a partnership with The Kea Conservation Trust to rejuvenate the kea population at the ski area.
 Through this partnership, The Remarkables funds research and education while also ensuring the mountain is a habitable environment for kea to enjoy.

-In 2019, the Remarkables Ski patrol team recruited quite possibly their cutest staff member yet - Bomber the curly-haired retriever.
-Bomber is Queenstown’s only fully certified Avalanche Search and Rescue dog team.
+Back in 2019, the Remarkables Ski patrol team recruited quite possibly their cutest staff member yet - Bomber the curly-haired retriever.
+Bomber and Rudi are Queenstown’s only fully certified Avalanche Search and Rescue dogs both based up at the Remarkables.

 3. Queenstown boasts the best backcountry skiing in New Zealand